DrVicki/swd103-rt/Lesson-1/L01HandsOnGuidedlearningBuildGreetinApp.md

 In the next section, you refactor your `App` component into smaller components and introduce some React Hooks.

+---

+### Submit

+Include the submit zip folder box here, with link to open code solution after submission.

+---

 <div class="panel panel-danger">
     <div class="panel-heading">
         <h3 class="panel-title">Caution!</h3>
     </div>
     <div class="panel-body">
-        <p>Be sure to zip up all of your documents in order to submit them</p>
+        <p>Be sure to zip up all of your documents to submit them</p>
     </div>
 </div>